-- Each pony sits on a pole which is really a pink and white straw.
-I use these ones from Talking Tables as they’re strong – also there’s loads left over for drinks afterwards.
+- Each pony sits on a pole which is really a pink and white straw. as they’re strong – also there’s loads left over for drinks afterwards.
 It’s really hard to push the paper straws through the dense Madeira cake so I cut off the bottom of a straw and stick it onto the base of the cake with royal icing.
 Flatten the top of this straw before you attach it to the cake so the pony can sit flat against it.
 I then pushed the top straw into the cake in line with the small one – just as much as I could without the cake being distorted or the straw poking through

 - Make lots of pretty flowers using plunger cutters.
 Layer up difference sizes and add a pearl in the centre to finish them off.
 Leave to dry over night so they are easy to handle without breaking.

 - Each pony is stuck to the cake using Royal icing.
 The pony cookies are quite heavy so use toothpicks to hold them in place until the royal icing hardens and the ponies are completely stuck.
 Two underneath where no one will see the holes should do the trick.

 - To finish off the merry-go-round place a taller white dowel in the centre of the cake add ribbons to it.
 I glued the ribbons onto the central dowel before placing it in the cake to save on fiddling near the cake.
 Cut each piece of ribbon to length then stick to each straw around the outside.
 Make toppers with white sugarpaste.
 It’s a good idea to make the tops ahead of time so they can easily sit on the straws without breaking.
 Make holes in the bottom before you leave them to dry and then stick them in place with royal icing.
 Make pretty little bows and stick them on the outside of each straw.